MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/pos-extension/create-pos-extension-package.md

 ---
 title: Create a POS extension package project
-description: This topic explains how to create a Point of Sale (POS) extension package project.
+description: This article explains how to create a Point of Sale (POS) extension package project.
 author: mugunthanm
 ms.date: 04/13/2021
 ms.topic: article